-In this picture from 1976 One can see how the remaining part of the loop has been altered to form a plain track to the up main.
+In this picture from 1976 it can be seen how the remaining part of the loop has been altered to form a plain track to the up main.
 In the distance can be seen the signal gantry for the branch, which always had the platform semaphore in the up or off position.
-Source: Railcar
+Source: Flickr

 The Upminster train at Romford in April 1976.
 Note how the wooden platform’s been narrowed to save on rebuilding costs!
 Source: Pinterest

 The smartly turned out DMU at Romford on the final day of DMU operation.
 10 May 1986.
 Electric services began the next day.
 Source: Flickr